temporalio/temporal-learning/docs/tutorials/typescript/nextjs/index.md

 touch temporal/src/client.ts
 ```

-Add the following code to `temporal/src/client.ts` to define a `makeClient` function that creates the client, and a `getTemporalClient` function that retrives it:
+Add the following code to `temporal/src/client.ts` to define a `makeClient` function that creates the client, and a `getTemporalClient` function that retrieves it:

 <!--SNIPSTART typescript-next-oneclick-client -->
 [temporal/src/client.ts](https://github.com/temporalio/nextjs-temporal-one-click-template/blob/next-v2/temporal/src/client.ts)